Midsomer Norton: Religious sites and communities

 The Old Priory, which was a hotel and restaurant, dates from the early to mid 17th century.
 Another old building is the Catholic Church of the Holy Ghost, which is a 15th-century tithe barn converted by Sir Giles Gilbert Scott.
 It is a grade II* listed building.
 For many years, the local Catholic community were served by Benedictine monks from the now defunct Downside Abbey, formerly under the Diocese of Clifton.

 The Anglican Church of St John the Baptist has a tower dating from the 15th century, although the upper stages are from the 17th century, but the rest was rebuilt in Gothic Revival style by John Pinch the younger in 1830–1831 and was extended in the 20th century with new chancel and lady chapel.
 It is a grade II* listed building.
 The churchyard includes a memorial to the 12 miners killed in 1839 when their rope was severed.
 St. John's is part of the Diocese of Bath and Wells.
 The Patronage vests in Christ Church, Oxford.

-The Methodist Church in the town's High Street celebrated its 150th Anniversary in 2009.
-In 1746, John Wesley's travelling preachers, based in Bristol were invited in the mid-1700s to support the local society, the man himself first coming in 1767.
+The Methodist Church in the town's High Street celebrated its 150th anniversary in 2009.
+In 1746, John Wesley's travelling preachers, based in Bristol, were invited in the mid-1700s to support the local society, the man himself first coming in 1767.
 By the middle of the 1800s, the congregation had outgrown the original chapel erected in 1775 in Rackvernal Road (now demolished).
 In the 1990s, the present church building and adjoining hall were totally refurbished and linked, the facilities being well used by the local community.
 Local Methodists are part of the Bristol District of the Methodist Church and in the North East Somerset & Bath Circuit.

-The Baptist Church have their building in Welton but hold their Sunday morning service at Somervale School now in order to accommodate their congregation.
+The Baptist Church have their building in Welton but hold their Sunday morning service at Paulton Rovers Football Club now in order to accommodate their congregation.

 The Salvation Army meet in their citadel at Stones Cross.
 There is a successful Scout group, the 1st Midsomer Norton Scout Group based at Radstock Road, providing scouting to around 140 boys and girls per week, and a similarly popular Guide group a short distance away at Rock Hall.